 To illustrate it a bit, think of each URL as an island.
 On the islands are different paths that represent your keywords.
 An island can have several paths, but a path (keyword) must not be assigned to two different islands (URLs).
 Because paths usually do not cross water, this is easy to remember.
 If the keywords were assigned to multiple URLs, keyword cannibalization would occur.
 Google then no longer knows for which keyword the corresponding URL really ranks, i.e. whether the path to island 1 or island 2 is meant.

 Keyword research = keyword mapping?

 No, a keyword mapping is not a keyword research!
-However, keyword research is part of keyword mapping.
+However, keyword research or keyword analysis is part of keyword mapping.
 The research involves a basic search for appropriate keywords for your website.
 Here you can search for general keywords that are applicable to your website or niche keywords.
 Always put yourself in the shoes of potential users here.
 What do I google to find my website?
 Keyword mapping, on the other hand, goes one step further and assigns the keywords to the corresponding URLs for which they are to be optimized.
 This is why a thorough keyword mapping is so important.
 It creates an overview for which keyword the corresponding page should rank and is also an important basis for content creation later on.

 To create a keyword mapping as clearly as possible, Google Sheets is recommended.
 Here you can work with the function “VLookup“.

 To make the whole thing understandable, let’s work with a fictitious example: The provider “Surfing Abenteuer” wants to optimize its website and creates its keyword mapping after a keyword research.
 Surfing Abenteuer is a German provider and offers various courses, vacations and equipment related to surfing.
 The site has many subpages, each with their own URLs.
 These would be for example: